wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/3-location.md

 Microsoft will not transfer customer data outside the selected Azure geographic location (geo), except when it is necessary for Microsoft to provide customer support, troubleshoot the service, or comply with legal requirements.

-Power Platform stores information that is global in nature, such as user identities and profile information, in a datacenter that is located in the United States.
-All Power Platform customer data and the geo-redundant mirrors are maintained within the selected geo.
+Microsoft Power Platform stores information that is global in nature, such as user identities and profile information, in a datacenter that is located in the United States.
+All Microsoft Power Platform customer data and the geo-redundant mirrors are maintained within the selected geo.

 ## When to use multiple environments

-A previous module explained how Power Platform uses environments to separate development from production and to separate different user groups.
+A previous module explained how Microsoft Power Platform uses environments to separate development from production and to separate different user groups.
 When you further consider the location of users in a global organization, consider other reasons for creating multiple environments:

 - Handle application lifecycle management (ALM) – Dev / Test / Prod.
 - Isolate resources that are not used by the same users or that share data.